 Exodus 20:8–11.
 By the time they reach Sinai, Israel had already observed weekly Sabbaths.
 Now Sabbath-keeping is incorporated in the “ten words” that make up the heart of the Lord’s covenant with his people.
 Inclusion of the Fourth Commandment within what is surely God’s unchanging moral law certainly suggests that Sabbath observance is part of that law.

-Israel is to sanctify each succeeding Sabbath, each seventh day following six days of labor, in a pattern drawn from God's own example (verse 11).
-So also, the requirement to "sanctify" (qadash in the Piel) is identical in force to that in verse 11 (cf. Genesis 2:3) where God himself sanctifies the day.
-Israel is to imitate God, in the pattern of work and rest, and in sanctifying the seventh day to constitute it a day of holiness to the Lord.
+Israel is to sanctify each succeeding Sabbath, each seventh day following six days of labor, in a pattern drawn from God’s own example (v.
+11).
+So also, the requirement to “sanctify” (qadash in the Piel) is identical in force to that in verse 11 (cf. Gen. 2:3) where God himself sanctifies the day.
+Israel is to imitate God in the pattern of work and rest, and in sanctifying the seventh day to constitute it a day of holiness to the Lord.

 The Sabbath is a rest day, a cessation from labor.
-This includes physical restoration and renewal (cf. nuach, used of God's "resting," in verse 11, though it was shabath, or simple cessation, in Genesis 2:2, 3).
-But the emphasis is on cessation from labor in order that the seventh day may be given unto the Lord, that it may be a "holy rest" to the Lord.
+This includes physical restoration and renewal (cf. nuach, used of God’s “resting,” in verse 11, though it was shabath, or simple cessation, in Gen. 2:2–3).
+But the emphasis is on cessation from labor in order that the seventh day may be given unto the Lord, that it may be a “holy rest” to the Lord.

 Exodus 23:12.
 Physical rest appears explicitly here, though only as a “common-grace” benefit to Israel’s work-animals and to foreigners.
 As a day of physical rest to Israel, the Sabbath is first so described in Deuteronomy 5:14, and even there is parenthetical.

 Physical rest was meant to be one of the Sabbath blessings.
 But the main emphasis is not on physical rest, but on cessation from labor in order that active sanctification of the day might be observed.